Which are the Best Disney World Restaurants when you are in a hurry and don’t have much time to spend eating?

 If you want to experience this master chef’s cuisine while on the go, however, you can do that too.
 The quick-service location is just outside his signature restaurant.

-The Ginger Chicken Ramen makes a substantial lunch or even dinner, and is good value at $12.
-If you want more traditional sushi the California Roll is good at a reasonable $8.
+The Ginger Chicken Ramen makes a substantial lunch or even dinner and is good value at $12.

 D-Luxe Burger